wujie1993/go-notion/README.md

 - 🧪 **Well Tested**: Comprehensive test suite
 - 📚 **Rich Documentation**: Extensive examples and documentation
 - 🛠️ **Helper Functions**: Convenient utilities for creating common objects
+- 📊 **Table Support**: Automatic handling of table blocks and their row children

+## Important Notes

+### Table Blocks
+Tables in Notion's API have a unique structure where table rows are children of table blocks and need to be fetched separately.
+This library provides convenient methods to handle this automatically:

+- Use `GetBlockWithChildren()` to fetch a specific table block with its rows populated
+- Use `GetBlockChildrenWithTables()` to fetch all children and automatically populate any table children
+- Without these methods, table blocks would appear empty because their children are not automatically fetched

 ## Installation